Alinaswe3/entertainment-web-app/README.md

 ## Acknowledgments

 I would really like to acknowledge OpenAi for [chatGPT](https://chat.openai.com/) which helped me resolve errors quickly and effectively.
-I would encourage developers to utilize this powerful tool during development as it reduces the development time.
+I would encourage developers to utilize this powerfulp tool during development as it reduces the development time.